Are you looking for a top-quality menstrual cup? Read our buying guide packed with information to help you decide if this is the one to choose.

 It’s made from the highest quality medical grade, undied silicone and it’s approved for sale in the USA by the FDA.
 This is quite unusual and there are very few menstrual cups on this exclusive FDA list.

 In terms of design and sizing, the MoonCup is very similar to the more popular Diva Cup.
+They’re also both made from medical-grade silicone.
 Honestly, the major difference between the two seems to be the fact that the MoonCup is based in the UK, while the Diva Cup is out of Canada.

 Diva Cup: Slightly Stiffer Materials